About

 Origins

-The knowledge is holographic, meaning it applies to both the tiniest microcosm and the greatest macrocosm.
+This work is not only about sharing the information received, but also about igniting an ancient remembering—that there are timeless ways of gathering knowledge about the world that differ from conventional methods we’ve been taught.
+The knowledge here is holographic, in that it applies to the tiniest microcosm and the greatest macrocosm at the same time.
 The same principles that form the foundation of this work are echoed and expanded upon as the knowledge deepens and becomes more sophisticated.

 The Cedar Teachings

-This teaching came directly from a Cedar Tree.
-I had been working with a shaman from Peru, sitting in the garden between sessions, discussing the various plants around us.
-Later that day, with a mischievous smile, he told me that the three Cedar trees along the driveway were waiting for me to begin a friendship with them.
+Having forgotten I'd made this request, a few years later I received a response - in the form of The Cedar Teachings.
+One day when I had been working with a shaman and herbalist from Peru we were sitting in the garden in between client sessions discussing the various plants around us.
+As he was leaving, with a mischievous smile he told me that the three Cedar trees along the driveway had been waiting for me to begin a friendship with them.

 I fired up a piece of coal and dropped the resin onto it, heading outside to stand beneath the trees as the resin began to bubble and smoke.
 It took a moment for the smoke to rise gently towards me.
 As it reached me, I was suddenly engulfed with this most exquisite, unexpected aroma.
 It felt aged and feminine, an ancient scent that carried a warm, wise essence.
 Caught completely off guard, my heart burst open in delight and I stood in awe at the base of the trees, guiding the smoke between myself and the cedars… And in that moment of gratitude, the tree spoke to me..
 It said: